amelieoller/amelieoller.github.io/_posts/2017-09-25-how_i_built_a_small_ruby_sinatra_web_app_favorite_places.markdown

 date:   2017-09-25 18:13:45 -0400
 ---

-Creating a Ruby/Sinatra web app from scratch isn’t the easiest thing in the world, especially because in order to create a well structured one you have to follow many conventions and rules.
-This is great news though, it makes your job easier, because you don’t have to make those decisions that were already made for you.
+Creating a Ruby/Sinatra web app from scratch isn’t the easiest thing in the world, especially because in order to create a well-structured app you have to follow many conventions and rules.
+This is great news though - it makes your job easier, because you don’t have to make those decisions that were already made for you.

-Here I explain roughly how I set up my app ([Favorite Places](https://github.com/amelieoller/favorite-places)), the tools I used and the concepts around it.
+Here I explain roughly how I set up my app, [Favorite Places](https://github.com/amelieoller/favorite-places), the tools I used, and the concepts around it.

 This app lets you sign up and create your favorite places(place name, city, country).
-You can view, edit and delete your own entries but only view other people's entries.
+You can view, edit and delete your own entries and view other people's entries.
 To install the app:

 1. Clone the repo